Kyza/CustomDiscordIcon/README.md

 ## Planned Features

- * Add the option to change the icon to the icon of the guild you currently have selected.
+ * I've done everything I wanted.
+Make an issue if you have an idea.